 This needs to go – for you and all those around you.

-Oh and for more tips on how to look after your gym kit, check out this post on why you should never wash it with softener.
+Oh and for more tips on how to look after your gym kit, check out this post on mistakes you might be making with your kit including why you should never wash it with softener.